EqualifyEverything/equalify/README.md

 Bringing data from all WebOps services means **richer reporting** and **smarter enforcement** of your website policies.

-## What's Equalify's altruistic purpose?
+## What is Equalify's altruistic purpose?
 Making the world better is a driving force behind Equalify.

 Three key "biases" that keeps work good: